lelea2/react-practice/README.md

 * Dispatcher – Receives actions and broadcasts payloads to registered callbacks
 * Stores – Containers for application state & logic that have callbacks registered to the dispatcher
 * Controller Views – React Components that grab the state from Stores and pass it down via props to child components.

+It is important to register key when you have to manage mutiple dispatcher and store

 ###### Components
 Need to maintain relationship between parent and children components